apache/dolphinscheduler-website/docs/en-us/1.3.8/user_doc/configuration-file.md

 # Note:  please escape the character if the file contains special characters such as `.*[]^${}\+?|()@#&`.
 #   eg: `[` escape to `\[`

-# Database type (DS currently only supports postgresql and mysql)
+# Database type (DS currently only supports PostgreSQL and MySQL)
 dbtype="mysql"

 # Database url & port